EdmundBenedict/lordcephei.github.io/pages/lmgf-documentation.md

     frzvc |  Suppress saving the constant potential shift used to determine charge neutrality padtol|  Set the tolerance for maximum potential shift permissible by Pade interpolation, as described above

-  CPA     |  The following are for the CPA: omgtol  |  Tolerance in the Omega potential, CPA self-consistency omgmix  |  How much of prior iterations to mix, CPA self-consistency nitmax  |  Maximum number of iterations for CPA self-consistency
+ The following are for the CPA: omgtol  |  Tolerance in the Omega potential, CPA self-consistency omgmix  |  How much of prior iterations to mix, CPA self-consistency nitmax  |  Maximum number of iterations for CPA self-consistency